 Key takeaways

-- Outsourcing works when you have reasonably clear content, a defined deliverable, and an owner on your side.
-It works poorly when any of those three are missing.
+- Outsourcing eLearning works when you have reasonably clear content, a defined deliverable, and an internal owner.
+It fails most often when any of those three is missing.
+All three are fixable before you call a vendor.

-- A good engagement has three non-negotiables: scope lock at kickoff, a defined review process, and a written change-order policy.
-If a vendor resists any of these, that's information.
+- A clean engagement has three non-negotiables: scope lock at kickoff, a defined review process, and a written change-order policy.

 - You don't have to outsource the whole thing.
 Some of the best engagements outsource development only, with the buyer leading instructional design, or vice versa.

-The good news is that the projects that go sideways almost always go sideways for the same reasons.
-Fuzzy scope, late stakeholders, no change-order policy, the wrong type of vendor for the project.
-All of those are preventable if you know what to look for.
-This guide covers when outsourcing makes sense, who can actually build your course, how to vet a vendor, and how to run the engagement so nothing surprises you.
+Projects that go sideways almost always go sideways for the same reasons: fuzzy scope, late stakeholders, no change-order policy, or the wrong type of vendor for the project.
+All of those are knowable before you sign.
+This guide walks through when outsourcing makes sense, who can actually build your course, how to vet a vendor, and how to run the engagement so nothing surprises you.

 When does it make sense to outsource eLearning?